ararrocks/yaml-file-renamer/README.md

 # WARNING
 please backup before use - this is only my second plugin and this one actually renames files on system level - so make sure everything is backed up!

+# installation
+copy "yaml-file-rename" folder (the one with main.js and manifest.json) into your plugins folder. activate in settings after restart

 # using
 - Define settings with placeholder values in curly brackets {YAML-Property}
 - You can add all file-name legal characters as well.
+- {date} fields need a format set in (): {date(YYYY-MM-DD)}

 # Example
 if your YAML properties are "first-name" and "last-name" then you can set "{last-name}, {first-name}".